venkat-sai-nallapati/gym-website/readme.md

-This is the code for localhost version (hosted using xampp) of the website.
+This is the code for localhost version of the website (hosted using xampp).
 The hosted version can be found here : https://nallapatisaigym.000webhostapp.com

 Key points: